Admission to MOT Program for Students with Other Bachelor Degrees

 These instructions apply to the on-line UF Graduate Admissions application only!
 To complete your University Graduate On-line application, you must enter a personal statement.
 Simply copy and paste the statement that you wrote for your OTCAS application.
 The department will access your personal statement through OTCAS.

 Students, who have graduated from non-US universities or colleges, must submit acceptable evidence of US degree equivalency.
 Applicants must have transcripts evaluated and translated by an education evaluation service.
 Please see the following link for referrals to these services: www.admissions.ufl.edu/prospectiveinternational.html.
 International Students must also submit TOEFL scores as instructed on this link.
 Minimum of 550 on the paper-based or 213 on the computer-based version of the TOEFL (Test of English as a Foreign Language).

-- A minimum combined score of 1000 on the GRE (verbal and math) is recommended.
-For applicants submitting scores from the new version of the GRE, minimum scores of 141 (math) and 150 (verbal) with a minimum combined score of over 300 are recommended.
-Applicants with scores slightly below a 1000 may be considered if GPA sufficiently demonstrates a potential for success in graduate school.
+- A minimum combined score of 300 on the GRE (verbal and math) is highly recommended.
+Minimum scores of 152 (math) and 151 (verbal) are recommended with a minimum combined score of 300.

 - Minimum cumulative GPA of 3.0 (based on a 4.0 scale) for upper division (junior and senior level) undergraduate college coursework.